Ray Kelvin: Harassment allegations

 A former employee created a petition in 2018 that received 2,000 signatures to put an end to his hugs and allegedly inappropriate activities with staff, as a result of an unconfirmed lack of support from Ted Baker's HR department.
-On 7 December 2018 it was announced that Kelvin would be taking voluntary leave of absence from the company.
+On 7 December 2018, it was announced that Kelvin would be taking voluntary leave of absence from the company.
 On 4 March 2019, following an internal independent committee investigation, it was announced that Kelvin had resigned and would be leaving Ted Baker with immediate effect.
+Mr Kelvin came back to the firm on an advisory basis about a year after the "forced hugging" scandal.